Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 The fastest way to choose is to name how hands-on you want to be, then pick the tool built for that.
 There is no overall number one; the right fit depends entirely on how much control over your values tilt you want.

 - You want full control over what you hold.
-Walnut lets you design thematic baskets with AI on your own broker; M1 lets you hand-build a custom pie.
+Walnut lets you design thematic portfolios with AI on your own broker; M1 lets you hand-build a custom pie.
 Both put the values screen in your hands.

 - You want a robo to manage it, with a ready-made values option.
 Betterment and Wealthfront offer socially responsible (SRI) portfolios they auto-rebalance for you.